2014 Rafael Nadal tennis season: Canadian Open, Cincinnati Masters, and US Open

 Nadal was the defending champion of all three tournaments, but had to withdraw from each because he was unable to recover from a right wrist injury that he suffered while practicing on July 29.

 Asian Swing

 China Open

 Nadal returned to action from his wrist injury after three months away from the tour with a dominant two set victory over Richard Gasquet.
-He won the next round as well, but rust and lack of training became apparent as he fell to Martin Klizan in the quarters.
+He won the next round as well, but rust and lack of training became apparent as he fell to Martin Kližan in the quarters.

 Shanghai Masters

 Before his opening match, Nadal announced that he had been receiving aggressive medical treatment for appendicitis in hopes of avoiding surgery until the end of the tennis season.
-The effects of this ailment, though, could be seen in his movement and play in his opening match as Feliciano Lopez handed him a straight set defeat.
+The effects of this ailment, though, could be seen in his movement and play in his opening match as Feliciano López handed him a straight set defeat.